Short squeeze: Examples

 In 2012, the U.S. Securities and Exchange Commission charged Philip Falcone with market manipulation in relation to a short squeeze on a series of high-yield bonds issued by MAAX Holdings.
 After hearing that a firm was shorting the bonds, Falcone purchased the entire issue of bonds.
 He also lent the bonds to the short-sellers, and then bought them back when the traders sold them.
 As a result, his total exposure exceeded the entire issue of the MAAX bonds.
 Falcone then stopped lending the bonds, so that short-sellers could not liquidate their positions anymore.
 The price of the bonds rose dramatically.
 The short-sellers could only liquidate their positions by contacting Falcone directly.

-In November 2015, Martin Shkreli orchestrated a short squeeze on failed biotech KaloBios (KBIO) that caused its share price to rise by 10,000% in just five trading days.
+In November 2015, Martin Shkreli orchestrated a short squeeze on failed biotech company KaloBios (KBIO) that caused its share price to rise by 10,000% in just five trading days.
 KBIO had been perceived by short sellers as a "no-brainer near-term zero".